 The Reflow Tagging palette lets you tag content for Reflow ePub.
-For more information, see "Working with Reflow ."

 Scale palette

 The Scale palette lets you perform advanced scaling operations.
 For more information, see "Scale XTensions software."

 Style Sheets palette

 The Style Sheets palette (Window > Style Sheets) enables you to apply character and paragraph style sheets by clicking style sheet names.
 The buttons at the top of each section of this palette let you create, edit, duplicate, update, and delete style sheets.